Giving all students access to STEM education.

 - A highly collaborative classroom structure that helps every student fulfill their potential, rather than rejecting those who don’t learn as quickly

-- Online Courses for teachers to learn our Teaching Methods as well as the content, and how to teach the content of Physics and Chemistry
+- Online Courses for teachers to learn our Teaching Methods as well as the content, and how to teach the content of Physics, Chemistry, Mathematics and Computer Science

 The results to date speak for themselves.
-CTL has become the #1 producer of physics teachers in the country and a leading producer of chemistry teachers.
-CTL has also become the leading U.S. producer of free, editable course materials.
-CTL training engages a racially and gender diverse pool of teachers who can serve as role models for their students.
-And perhaps most importantly, previously underserved schools that have adopted CTL have become leaders in STEM achievement.
+NJCTL has become the #1 producer of physics teachers in the country and a leading producer of chemistry teachers.
+NJCTL has also become the leading U.S. producer of free, editable course materials.
+NJCTL training engages a racially and gender diverse pool of teachers who can serve as role models for their students.
+And perhaps most importantly, previously underserved schools that have adopted NJCTL have become leaders in STEM achievement.

-The New Jersey Center for Teaching and Learning (CTL) is an independent not-for-profit foundation created by the New Jersey Education Association.
-CTL’s mission is to empower teachers to lead school improvement so that all children have access to a high quality education.
+The New Jersey Center for Teaching and Learning (NJCTL) is an independent not-for-profit foundation created by the New Jersey Education Association.
+NJCTL’s mission is to empower teachers to lead school improvement so that all children have access to a high quality education.

 Origin & Development